-The content of any website plays an important role in the improvement of any business.
-We have a lot of CMS in the market and among all of them, two of the popular names are Drupal and October CMS.
+The content of the website plays an important role in making it a reputed giant.
+There is several CMS in the market and two of the popular names are Drupal and October CMS.

 Let’s have some elaboration for both:

-As far as the installation is concerned both October CMS and Drupal consist of installer wizard and command line option whereas Drupal comes with the recommendation of Opcache.
+As far as the installation is concerned both October CMS and Drupal consist of the installer wizard and command-line option whereas Drupal comes with the recommendation of Opcache.
 For installing, Drupal allows you to use all the types of basic functionality that one needs out of the box.
 But in the case of October one needs to install the modules to add the required functionality.

-Coming to the popularity of both the CMS, even Drupal is not that much popular but when compared with October it is far way better as October is lacking much behind in all the existing aspects.
+Coming to the popularity of both the CMS, even Drupal is not that popular but when compared with October it is far way better as October is lagging much behind in all the existing aspects.

 Ease of use

-Both the systems have some specific qualities, but on comparing with respect to the easiness of working, October is so smooth in navigation, straightforward to add a blog post and quite simpler in updating the content.
-While on the other hand, Drupal has intuitive navigations and one can change performance settings just only from the backend
+Both the systems have some specific qualities, but on comparing the easiness of working, October is so smooth in navigation, straightforward to add a blog post and quite simpler in updating the content.
+While on the other hand, Drupal has intuitive navigations and you can easily change the performance settings from the backend

-Inching toward the weak points for both the CMS, we have a lot of specific aspects where October lacks when compared with Drupal.
+Inching toward the weak points for both the CMS, we have a lot many aspects where October lags when compared with Drupal.
 October does not include many plug-ins as many as Drupal contains.
-It’s not that much easy to find October freelancers because of less popularity gained by the same, one should be capable enough to deal with tricky content updates for both the CMS because updates are not an easy task to perform.
-In Drupal, one of the complex tasks is to integrate with services without building the particular module.
+It’s not that easy to find October freelancers because of less popularity gained by the same.
+You must be capable enough to deal with tricky content updates for both the CMS because updates are not an easy task to perform.
+In Drupal, one of the complex tasks is to integrate with the services without building a particular module.

-It’s crystal clear to choose the better one from the above lines, but every specific system has some pros and cons when compared with all others.
-So it’s hard to say that which one is a step ahead and which one is lacking someway behind.
+It’s crystal clear to choose the better ones from the above lines, but every specific system has some pros and cons when compared with the other ones.
+So it’s hard to say that which one is a step ahead and which one is lagging some way behind.